thu-ml/tianshou/docs/01_user_guide/00_training_process.md

-# Understanding the Reinforcement Learning Loop
+# The Reinforcement Learning Process

 The following diagram illustrates the key mechanisms underlying the learning process in model-free reinforcement learning algorithms.
 It shows how the agent interacts with the environment, collects experiences, and periodically updates its policy based on those experiences.